LiDan456/MAD-GANs/README.md

 - Python3

-- please unpack the data.7z file in the data folder before run RGAN.py and AD.py
+- Please unpack the data.7z file in the data folder before run RGAN.py and AD.py

 - To train the model: